raspdevpy/ccdoc/guide/Member/userPerms.md

 # $userPerms

-Returns a list of permissions a user has in the current channel.
+Returns a list of permissions a user has across the server based on their roles.

 ## Usage